Smellyjosh/Kubernetes/README.txt

  - sudo vim inventory.ini

 7.)
 Add RHEL credentials for subscription
- - Add RHEL credentials to the bottom of the env_variables file under username/password.
+ - Add RHEL credentials to the bottom of the env_variables file under RHELusername/RHELpassword.
- - This allows your subscritpion to be attached to all nodes
+ - allows your subscritpion to be attached to all nodes

 8.)
-Run Kubernetes_install.yml -KK
+Run 'ansbible-playbook Kubernetes_install.yml -KK'